About MAGIC

 Connecticut Maps - Town-by-Town

 MAGIC houses a large collection of Connecticut town maps for each of its 169 towns.
 These maps include agricultural maps, historical road maps and historical census maps that come from a variety of sources.
-The numbers and types of maps varies for each town with each of these maps being digitized and available via our website..
+The maps for each town are available via MAGIC's Connecticut Town collections.

 USGS Topographic Quadrangles

-MAGIC is a repository for USGS topographic quadrangle sheets.
+MAGIC is a repository for USGS topographic quadrangle sheets for Connecticut and Rhode Island.
 Located in the Homer Babbidge Library on Level A, the maps are organized by state then by quadrangel and are available whenever the library is open.
 For users that need quick access to topographic maps, each of the Connecticut topographic maps from 1880s to 1990s are available in georeferenced TIFF formats and the USGS provides a national topographic map viewer for historical and current maps for free download via an interactive map viewer.

-MAGIC's collection of regional, thematic, and historical atlases represent areas from around the world ranging from Nirenstein National Realty Atlases of the United States, Historical Connecticut Atlases, National Atlases from a number of nations, and even Atlases of Galaxies.
+MAGIC's collection of regional, thematic, and historical atlases represent areas from around the world ranging from Nirenstein National Realty Atlases of the United States, Historical Connecticut Atlases, National Atlases from a number of nations.

 Back to top